Characterization

 When none of the values on a process behavior chart fall outside the process limits, the process is characterized as predictable.
 Implicit in this characterization is the knowledge that the process is influenced by only common causes of routine variation.
 When one or more values on a process behavior chart fall outside the process limits the process is characterized as unpredictable.
 Implicit in this characterization is the knowledge that a process is influenced by both common causes of routine variation and assignable causes of exceptional variation.

-The implicit knowledge that is conveyed to an audience based on the labels of predictable and unpredictable are the backbone of characterization.
-Like its literary counterpart, characterization imbues meaning that is both overt and implied.
-This puts data in a context that, without ever seeing a process behavior chart, allows an audience to understand process behavior.
-It bestows implicit knowledge to an audience about the types of variation that are at work and the subsequent actions that must be taken.
+The implicit knowledge conveyed to an audience through the labels of predictable and unpredictable forms the backbone of characterization.
+Process characterization imbues meaning that is both overt and implied.
+This puts data in a context that, even without viewing a process behavior chart, enables an audience to understand process behavior.
+It conveys implicit knowledge about the types of variation that are at work and the corresponding actions that must be taken.

 Fig 3: Flowchart of the logic of improvement using process behavior charts